 You need to submit the following documents no later than by the start date of the second semester at UWr:

-- your institute/faculty Erasmus Coordinator's permission to extend your stay in the form of approved Learning Agreement for second semester
+- permission to extend your study from co-ordinators form both institutions: sending and hosting university in the form of approved Learning Agreement for second semester

-- at least part of your grades from the first semester of your studies at the foreign university
+- grades from the first semester of your studies at the foreign university

 Back at the University of Wrocław